-In Microsoft Word 2010 you can start using Word Web App by saving your document to your SkyDrive or your SharePoint library.
-On the File tab, click Save & Send, and then click Save to Web or Save to SharePoint.
+In Microsoft Word 2010 you can start using Word Web App by saving your document to your SharePoint library.
+On the File tab, click Save & Send, and then click Save to SharePoint.

 Now, your document is available to view and print quickly, to edit in the browser, or re-open in Word.

 Note Documents don’t need to be created in Word 2010 to be opened in Word Web App.
 For best compatibility, use Office Word 2003 or later, or use Word for Mac 2008 version 12.2.9 or Word for Mac 2011.
-If you are using Word 2003, install the most recent service pack and save documents on your computer as .docx files Then upload the document to a SharePoint site where Office Web Apps are configured, or upload the document to SkyDrive.
+If you are using Word 2003, install the most recent service pack and save documents on your computer as .docx files Then upload the document to a SharePoint site where Office Web Apps programs are configured.

 Read a document in the browser